TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 parallelizing at the shard level much simpler.

 ## Example Workload

-*This example workload has been fine-tuned to make the GPU look good, and I've done zero tuning / optimization of the CPU implementation.
-Any comparisons with CPU libraries are essentially bunk, but it's a natural question so I'll report them anyway.*

 This workload operates on a 1-D float32 array with the following properties: